JustAGhost23/farmers_collective/README.md

 # farmers_collective
-Publication : https://dl.acm.org/doi/10.1145/3609262
+Title : AI-based Market Intelligence Systems for Farmer Collectives: A Case Study from India Publication : https://dl.acm.org/doi/10.1145/3609262

 The project is a sub-part of a larger project under the Google AI for Social Good programme and is in